-In this read, we will have a look at the different ways to measure user engagement and how it can impact the overall profitability of a business entity in the modern technological sphere.
+In this read, we will have a look at the different ways to measure app engagement (or user engagement) and how it can impact the overall profitability of a business entity in the modern technological sphere.

-Before we go into the details of calculating, measuring or making comparisons using user engagement numbers, we first need to understand what it really means – specifically in the context of mobile apps.
+Before we go into the details of calculating, measuring or making comparisons using app engagement numbers, we first need to understand what it really means – specifically in the context of mobile apps.

-In the simplest of definitions, user engagement tells you the overall value of your business, product or service from a user’s perspective.
+In the simplest of definitions, mobile app engagement tells you the overall value of your business, product or service from a user’s perspective.
 It gives a clear picture of how frequently or how long a potential or existing user likes to engage with your mobile app.

 According to Esteban Kolsky, 72% of users tend to share a positive experience with 6 or more people.
 On the contrary, 13% of unhappy users will share their experience with 15 people or even more.
 With the ever-increasing mobile app competition in the world of mobile apps in recent times, user engagement has become one of the key factors that define an app’s overall success or failure.